dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/Javascript-Tracker.md

 <a name="page" />
 ### 3.1 Pageviews

 Page views are tracked using the `trackPageView` method.
 This is generally part of the first SnowPlow tag to fire on a particular web page.
-As a result, the `trackPageView` method is usually deployed with "global" method like `setSiteId` and `setCollectorCf` in a single tag that also invokes the SnwoPlow Javascript (sp.js) e.g.
+As a result, the `trackPageView` method is usually deployed with "global" method like `ssetAppId` and `setCollectorCf` in a single tag that also invokes the SnwoPlow Javascript (sp.js) e.g.

 ```javascript
 <!-- SnowPlow starts plowing -->